 If no out or inout parameter is defined, the generated Java method

-will be of return type void
+will be of return type void, otherwise the return type

-is determined by type
+is determined by type attribute (out parameter) or

-or methodRef
+fieldRef or methodRef attributes

 (in and inout parameters).

-Required attribute, defaults to in
+Required attribute, defaults to in.

-fieldRef
+fieldRef -

-must contain a value of name
+must contain a value of name attribute of an existing

-element.
+field element.
 It binds the call-param

 with a field of object.